-What does it mean when the author reveals that God's Word "pierces even to the division of soul and spirit, and of joints and marrow?"
+What does it mean when the author explained that God's Word is able to judge the thoughts and intentions of our hearts?

-In the same way a surgeon's knife pierces into the deepest parts of a person's body, the Word of God probes into our innermost thoughts, attitudes, and emotions.
+In the same way a surgeon's knife can cut deep inside a person's body, the Word of God gets into our innermost thoughts, attitudes, and emotions.
 God's Word delivers both bad and good news.
-The bad news is that because of our sin, all human beings have fallen short of the glory of God (Rom.
+The bad news is that because of our sin all human beings have fallen short of the glory of God (Rom.
 3:23).
-The good news is that because of His grace, God has provided a way for us to be reconciled to Him through the finished work of Jesus Christ on the cross.
-In other words, God's Word serves to convict us of our sins and also offers us a pardon, resurrection, and life for those who believe in Jesus.
+The good news is that because of His grace, God has provided a way for us to be made right with Him through what Jesus did for us on the cross.
+In other words, God's Word serves to convict us of our sins and also offers us a path to forgiveness, resurrection, and life for those who believe in Jesus.

-When is the first time you realized you had a sin problem that separated you from God?
+When was the first time you realized you had a sin problem that separated you from God?
 What brought you to that conclusion?

-What role do the Scriptures play in your relationship with God?
+What role does Scriptures play in your relationship with God?

 Bible reading is one of the most important habits we can engage in because it puts us in a posture to grow in our faith.
-As we continue in this study of the parables, spend time thinking about the truths you are learning and how to apply them to your life.
+As we continue to study the parables, spend time thinking about the truths you are learning and how to apply them to your life.